 During this course students work for 96 hours (unpaid) in an appropriate host organisation, undertaking duties that are related to the program in which they are enrolled.
 The 96 hours are generally worked as one day per week over 12 weeks of semester.
 In addition to the work undertaken in the host organisation, students submit assessment items detailing and reflecting upon their internship duties.
 Passing this course is contingent upon successful completion of both the 96 hours in the workplace and the assessment items as listed in the BUS331 Course Outline.

-To request an Expression of Interest form for an internship in Semester 2, 2019 please email after Monday 8 April to Julie Flanagan: firstname.lastname@example.org and please ensure that the subject line of your email is: "BUS331 Semester 2 enquiry".
+To request an Expression of Interest form to apply for BUS331 in Semester 1, 2020 please email after Monday 9 September to Julie Flanagan: email@example.com and please ensure that the subject line of your email is: "BUS331 Semester 1 enquiry".

 Please note that to be eligible to study BUS331 students need to meet the following criteria: